Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 	return false;
 }
 ```
-To create a new ray we compute a new direction for the refracted vector using the previous "Refract" method.
+To create a new ray, we compute a new direction for the refracted vector using the previous "Refract" method.
 For our origin, normally we would offset the intersection point by an epsilon value to avoid self-intersection.
 I found an article in Raytracing gems that does exactly that, but without using a parameter.
-It is only using the intersection point and the normal.
+It only uses the intersection point and the normal.

 This is the intersection point we get when we call "ray.IntersectionPoint()".